American Staffordshire Terrier

-American Staffordshire Terriers are very loyal to their families and are a dog breed that is usually good with children.
+American Staffordshire Terriers are very loyal to their families and usually good with children.

 American Staffordshire Terrier Care

-American Staffordshire Terriers should be fed a high-quality food that's appropriate for their life stage.
-Feeding them a large-breed puppy formula prevents them from growing too fast.
-This can help prevent the development or reduce the severity of painful hip dysplasia later in life.
+American Staffordshire Terriers thrive on a high-quality diet that's appropriate for their life stage.
+Feeding a large-breed puppy formula can help keep your AmStaff pup from growing too fast and developing painful hip dysplasia later in life.

-The American Staffordshire Terrier's short coat and light shedding make it a very low-maintenance dog in terms of grooming.
-Weekly brushing with a soft-bristled brush—and an occasional bath if they get into something unsavory—is usually all they generally need.
+The American Staffordshire Terrier's short coat and light shedding make it a very low-maintenance breed in terms of grooming.
+Weekly brushing with a soft-bristled brush and an occasional bath is usually all these dogs need.

-American Staffordshire Terriers need daily exercise.
-This can be in the form of long walks on a leash, short runs, or chasing a ball in the backyard.
-If exercising your AmStaff outdoors in the winter, be sure to keep your sessions relatively brief.
-Their short coats are not suited for chilly weather (though fashionable sweaters can always be considered).
+American Staffordshire Terriers need daily exercise, whether that's a leashed walk, short run, or backyard game of fetch.
+But when exercising your AmStaff outdoors in the winter, be sure to keep your sessions relatively brief.
+Their short coats are not suited for chilly weather.
+(That said, fashionable sweaters can help!)

-Strong and athletic, AmStaffs seem to enjoy dog sports such as agility, flyball, and rally.
-Another activity that helps them thrive is competitive obedience training.
-It not only reinforces desired behaviors but also provides them with mental exercise.
+Strong and athletic, AmStaffs also seem to enjoy dog sports—such as agility, flyball, and rally.
+Competitive obedience training is another great option that not only reinforces desired behaviors but also provides your dog with mental exercise.

-AmStaffs can be stubborn and may not respond well to forceful training methods.
-Positive, reward-based training is the best way to help this intelligent breed learn quickly.
+Obedient and relatively easy to train, AmStaff Terriers benefit from firm, dedicated training to temper their guarding tendencies.
+But remember: They can be stubborn and may not respond well to forceful training methods.
+So, positive, reward-based training is the best way to help this intelligent breed learn quickly.